 Four-wheel drive is nice to have, but not necessary if you drive carefully.
 There are some sections of River Road in particular where I was glad to four-wheel drive but did not feel I HAD to have it.
 That said, it was very dry when we were there.
 If it had rained at all, I would have needed four-wheel drive to traverse River Road and likely Glen Springs Road as well.

-In general, four-wheel drive is great to have on a vehicle.
-It is a good tool for getting you out of tight spots, but I am a firm believer you should only rarely use it when traveling off paved roads and then only four-wheel drive high.
+In general, a four-wheel drive is great to have on a vehicle.
+It is a good tool for getting you out of tight spots, but I am a firm believer you should only rarely use it when traveling off paved roads and then only in four-wheel-drive high.

 Improved Dirt Roads

 The Dagger Flat Auto Trail is an improved dirt road just after you enter the park from the north.
 The road is relatively flat and well-graded, except for a couple of rough patches.
 Most any vehicle should be able to drive this road without difficulty, but be sure to ask the park ranger for current conditions of the road.
 Remember, all it takes is one good rain and it can wash out an entire section of the road.